Azure/fta-internalbusinessapps/appmodernization/app-service/articles/function-app-service-static-ip.md

 ![Screenshot](media/app-service-function-apps/Create-route-table-resized.png)

-- Create a rule such that the next hop is for the **private IP** of the virtual appliacnce, in this case the private IP of the Azure Firewall
+- Create a route such that the next hop is for the **private IP** of the virtual appliacnce, in this case the private IP of the Azure Firewall
 ![Screenshot](media/app-service-function-apps/Set-route-for-route-table-resized.png)

 ## Test the scenario